-115 Participants
+Participants

-The sample was calculated using G\Power (Faul et al., 2007) to find a between-factor effect in a 116 Two-way Analysis of Variance (ANOVA) (three groups X three levels of difficulties) with 117 repeated measures on the Difficulty factor.
-In previous studies on positive and negative 118 feedback, researchers usually found moderate to large effect sizes (e.g., $\eta_p^2 > .28$ ; Chiviacowsky 119 & Drews, 2016, Cohen's d > 0.7; Abbas & North, 2018, and Cohen's d > 0.50 in a continuous 120 task; Goudini et al., 2018).
-Therefore, we used a moderate effect size (Cohen's f = 0.25) for our 121 power analysis.
-The following values were used for the calculation: Cohen's f = 0.25, alpha = 122 .05, number of groups = 3, number of measurements = 3, correlation among repeated measures = 123 .5, required power = .80.
-We performed the power analysis based on the between factor (Group 124 effect) and not the Group X difficulty interaction because group differences per se were of 125 interest and because previous effect sizes for a between factor were available.
-Due to the study 126 127 being powered to detect main effects, findings concerning interactions may have been underpowered, and as such, they should be regarded as exploratory.
-128
+The sample was calculated using GPower (Faul et al., 2007) to find a between-factor effect in a two-way Analysis of Variance (ANOVA) (three groups with three levels of difficulties) with repeated measures on the Difficulty factor.
+In previous studies on positive and negative feedback, researchers usually found moderate to large effect sizes (e.g., $\eta_p^2 > .28$ in Chiviacowsky & Drews, 2016; Cohen's d > 0.7 in Abbas & North, 2018; and Cohen's d > 0.50 in a continuous task Goudini et al., 2018).
+Therefore, we used a moderate effect size (Cohen's f = 0.25) for our power analysis.
+The following values were used for the calculation: Cohen's f = 0.25, alpha = .05, number of groups = 3, number of measurements = 3, correlation among repeated measures = .5, required power = .80.
+We performed the power analysis based on the between factor (Group effect) and not the group-by-difficulty interaction because group differences per se were of interest and because previous effect sizes for a between factor were available.
+Due to the study being powered to detect main effects, findings concerning interactions may have been underpowered, and as such, they should be regarded as exploratory.